kpbarasa/aws-server-less-ecommerce-products-microservice/README.md

       - Request and Response Mapping.
       - Security.

-   - `S3 Bucket Stack`
+- `S3 Bucket Stack`  S3 Bucket Stack
         This property enables the backend to retrieve a list of orders based on various parameters such as order status, customer ID, date, and more.
         It is essential for store administrators and customers to view and manage their orders.

-### ENV

-- SNS_TOPIC=order_consume-Topic
-- SNS_TOPIC_ARN=customer-topic

-### Stacks
+- `API Gateway stack` API Gateway
     - `productService`
-   - Product Management: This service should provide functionalities for managing products, including creating, updating, deletin and retrieving product information.
+        Product Management: This service should provide functionalities for managing products, including creating, updating, deletin and retrieving product information.
-   - Inventory Management: It should keep track of product stock levels and handle inventory updates as products are bought and restocked.
+        Inventory Management: It should keep track of product stock levels and handle inventory updates as products are bought and restocked.
-   - Pricing and Discount: The service should handle pricing information for products, as well as apply discounts and promotions if necessary.
+        Pricing and Discount: The service should handle pricing information for products, as well as apply discounts and promotions if necessary.
-   - Product Search: It should support product search and filtering, allowing users to find products easily.
+        Product Search: It should support product search and filtering, allowing users to find products easily.
-   - Product Analytics: This service can provide data on product performance, such as sales, views, and customer reviews.
+        Product Analytics: This service can provide data on product performance, such as sales, views, and customer reviews.

     - `categoryService`
         Category Management: This service should manage product categories or hierarchies to help organize and classify products.
         Category Navigation: It should enable users to navigate and filter products by categories, making it easier to find what they are looking for.
         Category Analytics: This service can provide insights into category popularity and product distribution within categories.

     - `couponsService`
         Coupon Creation: This service should allow administrators to create and configure various types of coupons or discounts.
         Coupon Validation: It should validate coupons during the checkout process to apply discounts accurately.
         Coupon Expiry: Manage coupon expiry dates and enforce their usage within the specified timeframe.
         Coupon Usage Tracking: Keep track of how often coupons are used, providing insights for marketing and promotion strategies.

     - `imageService`
         Image Storage: This service should handle image storage and retrieval for product images and other visual assets.
         Image Processing: It can provide functionalities for resizing, cropping, and optimizing images for efficient display on the e-commerce platform.
         Image Metadata: Store metadata about images, such as captions, alt text, and tags, to enhance accessibility and searchability.

     - `queueService`
         Background Processing: This service is used for offloading time-consuming or asynchronous tasks, such as order processing, email notifications, and data updates.
         Task Queue: Manage a queue of tasks, ensuring they are executed in the desired order and with scalability in mind.
         Error Handling: Handle errors and retries for failed tasks to maintain system reliability.
         Monitoring and Metrics: Collect data on queue performance, task execution times, and system resource usage.

 ### Utilities